Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Discussion

 \subsection{Evolution facilitates greater hypervolume}

-The results given in Table \ref{tab:pvalues} demonstrate that for each of the datasets studied in this work, under at least one experimental condition, evolved weights lead to better optimization of predictive and fairness metrics than other reweighting methods: (1) equal weights, and (2) deterministic weights calculated solely based on the data characteristics as outlined in Kamiran \& Calders~\cite{kamiran2012data}.
+The results given in Table \ref{tab:pvalues} demonstrate that for each of the datasets studied in this work, under at least one experimental condition (metrics combination), evolved weights lead to better optimization of predictive and fairness metrics than other reweighting methods.
 In other words, the hypervolume of Pareto fronts obtained from models trained with evolved sample weights is higher than the hypervolume generated by alternative weighting methods for most of the combinations of dataset and experimental conditions.
+The dependence between the hypervolume and the weighting method is also borne out in mixed-effects modeling described in previous sections.
+Specifically, Table~\ref{tab:mixed_effects} shows that the choice of weighting method (\textit{exp}) has a significant impact on the hypervolume.

 Our results are consistent with other works where sample weights evolved using evolutionary algorithms have been shown to perform better than other fairness-enhancing methods, such as game-theoretic intervention GerryFair~\cite{kearns2018preventing}, in optimizing fairness and predictive performance~\cite{la2023optimizing}.

 The success of the evolved weights approach is likely due to the more sophisticated search for optimal sample weights through the evolutionary mechanism, relative to deterministic weights calculated based on dataset characteristics.
 The GA presented here is designed to simultaneously optimize sample weights for both predictive performance and fairness, thereby optimizing a Pareto front.
 Additionally, the GA selects parents based on both predictive performance and fairness for a particular ML model, which results in evolved sample weights tailored for that model; alternative weighting methods are model-agnostic.
 As a result, these compounding effects contribute to the construction of Pareto fronts with greater hypervolume with the evolved weights approach compared to other methods.